Pisca46/edfReader/cran-comments.md

 This has been checed and:

-* both BDF and EDF are correctly spelled
+* both BDF and BioSemi are correctly spelled

-* BioSemi is correctly spelled

 ### Travis CI result